About ACAW

 Evidence-Based

-Grounded in climate science, SA's Net Zero Strategy 2024–2030, and proven adaptation frameworks
+Grounded in climate science, South Australia's Net Zero Strategy 2024–2030, and proven adaptation frameworks, we cultivate the knowledge and insight needed to support effective action.

 Justice-Centred